How to Print and Cut Stickers with Cricut Made Easy!

 Before you click Make it, go ahead and save your project by choosing the word Save at the top right side of your screen.
 This will now be stored under My Projects and if you were to look for this a second time, you’ll find it on the home page under categories and My Projects on the web.

-In Design Space click Make it in the bottom right corner of the screen.
+Once everytihing looks good on your canvas click the make it button in the top right corner of the screen.
 This will take you to the Mat Preview Page, which will show you your images positioned on a mat.
 There is a black line around your piece that wasn’t there before.
 This is the registration box.
-It helps the machine sensors know where the boundaries of the design are.
-Select Next.
+(It helps the machine sensors know where the boundaries of the design are on your page).
+Select Continue.

-At this point, Cricut will give you a numbered step-by-step.
-It will tell you to connect your machine if you haven’t done so yet.
-Then it will prompt you to print your design.
+Connect your machine if you haven’t done so yet.
+Select Print to print your design.
 When the print window pops up it may give you the option of printing with the bleed on or off.
-I noticed the app didn’t have this feature.* You want the bleed OFF.
-Choose a single sheet and color, then print.
-This sends it to your home printer.
+I noticed the app didn’t have this feature.*

-To cut my sticker paper I’m using a Cricut Maker and a light blue mat.
-This is a low tack mat.
-That means it is less sticky than the standard green mats.
-I’ve found that for paper projects the light blue mats are the way to go.
+I’m using a Cricut Maker and a light grip mat that is less sticky than the standard green mats.
+I’ve found that for paper projects and stickers the light blue mats are the way to go.

 Place your printed sticker paper on your mat, aligning it as shown on the screen.
 Then load your mat by pressing the load/unload button on the Cricut.

-Note: Many people also recommend the Sticky Note setting.
+Note: Many people also recommend the Sticky Note or Washi Tape material settings.

 Using a small trimmer, cut off the black lines and then cut your image in half.
-They should fit nicely into an envelope to store or gift.
-AND they make killer additions to your planner, notebook cover, or even on your computer or Cricut.
-Each time I create a new sticker, I place it on my machine.
-It’s a super fun way to personalize.
+They should fit nicely into an envelope.
+AND they make killer additions to your happy planner, notebook cover, or even as decoration on your computer or Cricut!

 Want to See It?
-Check out the YouTube Tutorial for this post on How to Make Stickers with a Cricut too!
+Check out the YouTube Tutorial for this Post on How to Make Stickers with a Cricut!

 It walks you through step-by-step through the same tutorial BUT you get to see it happen. ❤️

-You’ve Successfully Earned an “A” in How to Print and Cut Stickers Using a Cricut!
+Woo Hoo!!!
+You’ve Successfully Earned an “A” in How to Print and Cut Stickers With Cricut

 I hope you LOVE these stickers as much as I (and my friends) do.
 And if you have any questions about how to make stickers with a Cricut, or anything else, I’d love to have you ask!